Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 I. One person per team:

-Exercise: Cut a square sheet of paper into two unequal parts, and then make a triangle out of them.
+Exercise: Cut a square sheet of paper into two unequal parts, and then form a triangle from them.

 II.
-Blitz Poll (time and correctness of answers are estimated).
+Blitz survey (time and correctness of answers are assessed).

 Questions for the first team:

-A line segment that connects a point on a circle to its center.
+– A segment connecting a point on a circle to its center.
 (Radius).

 – A statement that requires proof.
 (Theorem).

-- The angle is less than right.
+– The angle is less than a right angle.
 (Spicy).

 – A rectangle with all sides equal.
 (Square).

-- The ratio of the opposite leg to the hypotenuse.
+– The ratio of the opposite side to the hypotenuse.
 (Sinus).

 – The largest chord in the circle.
 (Diameter).

-A part of a straight line bounded on one side.
-(Ray).
+– Part of a straight line, limited on one side.
+(Beam).

-– The angle adjacent to the angle of the triangle at the given vertex.
+– The angle adjacent to the angle of the triangle at a given vertex.
 (External).

-- Translated from Latin, "cutting into two parts."
+– Translated from Latin as “cutting into two parts.”
 (Bisector).

 Questions for the second team:

-A line segment that connects the vertex of a triangle with the midpoint of the opposite side.
+– A segment connecting the vertex of a triangle with the middle of the opposite side.
 (Median).

-A line segment that connects two points on a circle.
+– A line segment connecting two points on a circle.
 (Chord).

-The sum of the lengths of all sides of a rectangle.
+– The sum of the lengths of all sides of the rectangle.
 (Perimeter).

 – The ratio of the adjacent leg to the hypotenuse.
 (Cosine).